kit-data-manager/Metadata-Schemas-for-Materials-Science/README.md

 ### Schema-specific Practices

 - `$id`: Do not include an id in your schema.
 An ID (ideally a persistant identifier) can and should be added on publication of the schema in a repository.
-- `$schema`: The schema suite currently contains schemas compliant with json schema spec 2019.
-It is recommended (due to limitations in the CI pipelines for automatic validation) to keep all schemas aligned with this spec version.
-If you consider this a restriction unfit for your necessary changes, please raise this discussion in an issue or in your specific PR.
+- `$schema`: Please specify a schema spec version in your schema files.
+It may be beneficial to choose the minimal (oldest) necessary schema spec for your functionalities for compatibility with validators and tooling.

 ### Hints for accepting PRs (for repo owners/maintainers)
 - new schemas or moved schema files: add new to/change tag mapping in the CI workflows before proceeding